 If you have been injured whilst serving with the Armed Forces, you may be entitled to compensation which can help pay for treatment or adaptations to your home which can make a tremendous difference to your quality of life.

-Why not give our friendly team a call to see how we can help?
+Why not give our friendly team of Personal Injury Claim Solicitors a call to see how we can help?
 Use the online enquiry form and someone will get back to you.

-We have offices in Shrewsbury, Telford, Oswestry, Ludlow, Hereford and Bromyard, and we have dealt with cases for people from all over the UK.
+We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford, and we have dealt with cases for people from all over the UK.

 SW aged 32 years died in a road traffic accident.
 Liability was admitted foll...

 The claimant was riding a jet ski when she was struck by another jet ski and ...